 Unlike students from other programs, Television Writing and Producing graduates enter the industry armed with their own spec or original script(s) in the any of the following genres: situation comedy, children's half-hour, animation, one-hour episodic, short film, screenplay, reality, and late night comedy.
 These scripts are invaluable writing samples that open doors for many grads.

-Some of our graduates of this program are presently working as writers and producers at major television networks and major independent production companies.
+Some of the graduates of this program are presently working as writers and producers at major television networks and major independent production companies.
 Some are working on popular television shows on CTV, CBC, NBC and MTV such as Big Brother, Bitten and New Girl.
 There are graduates currently running top animation TV series and working as literary agents in major agencies in Toronto.

 Every attempt is made to ensure that information contained in this website is current and accurate.
 Humber reserves the right to correct any error or omission, modify or cancel any course, program, fee, timetable or campus location at any time without prior notice or liability to users or any other Person.